 In October of 2008, Congress decided to increase the limit of FDIC insurance up from $100,000.
 Before 2006, the FDIC financed itself through the Savings Association Insurance Fund (SAIF) and the Bank Insurance Fund (BIF).
-These two entities held the insurance premiums charged by the FDIC to banks who are members to keep their funds safe.
+These two entities held the insurance premiums charged by the FDIC to banks that are members to keep their funds safe.

-FDIC insurance covers up to $250,000 per institution, per ownership category, and per depositor.
+FDIC insurance covers up to $250,000 per institution, per ownership category, and depositor.
 It’s a mouthful, so let’s break it down: each person who makes a deposit can be covered up to $250,000 at each separate bank and per account category.

-These categories aren’t the same as the type of account so checking and savings accounts owned by one person at one bank don’t necessarily count as two different categories.
+These categories aren’t the same as the type of account, so checking and savings accounts owned by one person at one bank don’t necessarily count as two different categories.

 The FDIC generally breaks down ownership categories into single accounts, joint accounts, trust accounts, certain retirement and employee benefit plan accounts, business accounts, and government accounts.

 Remember, this insurance only kicks in when a bank fails.
 As in, it cannot meet its obligations.
 If the bank is declared as having failed, the FDIC takes over and then will start selling off the bank’s assets to pay back any debts owed.

 Account holders typically get their deposit funds back quickly, up to their insured amount.
 They may be able to get deposits that exceed that limit but may need to wait until the FDIC sells off the entirety of the bank’s assets and recoup excess funds.